BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Experiments

 \subsubsection{Hashtags and URLs}

-We report the most frequent hashtags shared in the tweets in Figure \ref{fig:htags}. \emph{\#BlackLivesMatter} is the most frequent hashtag for each user type, except control users, as expected.
+We report the most frequent hashtags shared in the tweets in Figure \ref{fig:htags}. \emph{\#BlackLivesMatter} is the most frequent hashtag for each user type, except control users.
+Since the data is collected by using a set of keywords, the highest numbers of observed hashtags in all user types except the control group belong to the BLM topic.
+Nevertheless, we observe hashtags that belong to different topics as well.
 Control users (non-BLM) share hashtags from various topics with no single dominant hashtag (RQ1).
 Old users share not only BLM-related hashtags, but also other popular topics during the same time period, such as \emph{\#COVID19} and \emph{\#ObamaGate}, while new users share mostly BLM-related hashtags (RQ2).
 New users actively participate in the discussion, since the ratio of hashtags in replies is higher, compared to old users, as observed in the barchart.

-For old and suspended users, we observe more right-wing political hashtags, such as \emph{\#WWG1WGA} and \emph{\#ObamaGate}, in the barchart.
-Suspended users would be more oriented to misinformation campaigns, compared to active and deleted users (RQ3).
+For old and suspended users, we observe more right-wing political hashtags, such as \emph{\#WWG1WGA} and \emph{\#ObamaGate}.
+Suspended users could be more oriented to misinformation campaigns, compared to active and deleted users (RQ3).
 The ratio of hashtags in quotes is higher for them compared to other hashtags.

 We report the most frequent URL domains in Table \ref{tab:url_statistics}.
 Similar to hashtags, we observe mostly right-wing political domains for suspended users.
 A right-wing political domain, \emph{foxnews.com}, is shared more by the deleted and suspended users, compared to the active users who share \emph{nytimes.com}, \emph{washingtonpost.com}, and \emph{cnn.com}.
 In deleted users, \emph{change.org} is consistently observed.